eriosgamer/linux-wallpaperengine-configurator/README.md

 1. Select wallpapers for each screen using the graphical interface (Qt).
 2. Apply changes; the script and configuration are updated automatically.
 3. Optionally, enable/disable autostart from the interface.
-4. Use the "Identify Monitors" button to show a popup on each screen (requires Tkinter).
+4. Use the "Identify Monitors" button to show a popup on each screen.

 ## Logs and Support